piotr-j/ecsprototypes/README.md

-# A bunch of game prototypes with Artemis-odb and libgdx
+# Game prototypes with Artemis-odb and libgdx